lsu-ddem/intro-to-esports/content/5-Digital Literacy/1_Lesson_1/_index.en.md

 		- Students can pose as an employer researching the social media presence of a potential new hire, and compile any compromising content that would hurt the potential new hire’s chance at employment.

-	-   Examples of appropriate content that would aid someone’s reputation and digital identity
+	-   Examples of appropriate content that would aid someone’s reputation and digital identity.
-    	-  Students may identify/list types and examples of content that would not negatively affect someone’s digital identity/
+    	-  Students may identify list types and examples of content that would not negatively affect someone’s digital identity.

-	-   Examples of inappropriate content that would hurt someone’s reputation and presence in social media
+	-   Examples of inappropriate content that would hurt someone’s reputation and presence in social media.

-	-   The instructor will ask the class questions to gain an understanding of how much students know in terms of laws and regulations relevant to content posted on social media
+	-   The instructor will ask the class questions to gain an understanding of how much students know in terms of laws and regulations relevant to content posted on social media.
 		- Ex:  “how many people who are featured in a video are required to give consent before posting the video online?”
 		- Ex: “what action can be taken in the case of a video being posted to social media without a person who is featured in the video’s consent?”

-	-   Concept of at-will employment, states which implement at-will employment, and the relationship and affect content posted online may have with an at-will employment
+	-   Concept of at-will employment, states which implement at-will employment, and the relationship and affect content posted online may have with an at-will employment.

 	-   Real life examples in which subjectively or objectively inappropriate or compromising content posted on social media damaged someone’s digital identity and had real-life repercussions.